Mir-Labib-Hossain/JEST-testing-setup-with-vite-reactTS/README.md

 export default a;
 ```

-# run the following command to test (ii should pass)
+# run the following command to test (it will pass)
 ```
 npm test -- --coverage
 ```